 Twentieth century history is a subject of interest to many as it is the story of our own families.
 Paying a visit to the battlefields and cemeteries from the last century’s two World Wars provides a sobering reminder of the fragility of the peace that we live in today and sacrifices made by so many.

 This is just a tiny sample of the rich history of Europe.
-Joining a tour led by a specialist expert whose knowledge and passion will bring the history to life with in depth lectures and discussions, can really add to your understanding and appreciation of the region and makes for an absorbing and enjoyable holiday.
+Joining a trip led by a specialist expert whose knowledge and passion will bring the history to life with in depth lectures and discussions, can really add to your understanding and appreciation of the region and makes for an absorbing and enjoyable holiday.